Sort Lines

 No. It uses a Fisher-Yates shuffle backed by Math.random(), which is fine for casual ordering but not for raffles, trial assignment, or anywhere bias matters.
 For cryptographic-grade randomness, generate the order with crypto.getRandomValues in a small script.

 Configurable.
-By default, blank lines are kept in their original positions.
-You can also remove them entirely, push them all to the top, or push them all to the bottom of the result.
-This matters for poetry-shaped input where stanzas are separated by empty lines you may want to preserve.
+By default, blank lines are removed.
+You can also keep them in their original positions, push them all to the top, or push them all to the bottom of the result.
+Keeping them in place matters for poetry-shaped input where stanzas are separated by empty lines you may want to preserve.

 Only if you enable trimming, which strips leading and trailing whitespace from each line before comparison.
 Otherwise the lines are written to the output exactly as they appeared in the input — the comparison key may be normalized (case-folded, trimmed) but the displayed text is verbatim.